HristoAleksiev/stock-news-project/README.md

 Playing with AlphaVangae for stock data on TSLA.

-Printting price differences between days in PrettyTables.
+Printing price differences between days in PrettyTables.